EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/assaulted-halfling.md

 - **Vandalism**: The destruction of the halter and bridles

 ### Witnesses

+Both witnesses were part of the tour that Burron was giving when Wolf assaulted him.

 - Filpon Gymon: Male gnome, visiting from Garrenor.
 Soft spoken like Milton Waddams, easily intimidated.
 - Lisbeth Liszt: Female human, visiting from Donitar.
 She's higher class and is appalled by what she saw.